trew/Gomoku/README.md

-Tic-tac-toe Multiplayer
+Gomoku Multiplayer
 ====

-A multiplayer game of tic-tac-toe over the network.
+A multiplayer game of Gomoku over the network.